 Figure 4.6.
 In vivo growth of a mixture of SH1000 and sagB in phagocyte-depleted zebrafish embryos.
 (A) Bacterial dynamics in pu.1 morphant embryos infected with a mixture of a small inoculum of SH1000 (116 CFU) and a standard inoculum of sagB (1145 CFU).
 Live and any dead embryos were homogenised to determine the bacterial load.
 (B) Dynamics of the strain ratios within the total bacterial load for each embryo.
 Each circle represents one live embryo.
 Open circles (o) are live embryos and filled circles (●) are dead embryos.
+N = 1 experiment.